 The Key Reason To Buy A Used Graphics Card

-As with any other used item, not only technology but also cars or kitchen appliances, the main advantage of buying a used product is a far more economical price, and that same logic applies to graphics cards.
+As with any other used item, not only technology but also cars or kitchen appliances, the primary advantage of buying a used product is a far more affordable price, and that same logic applies to graphics cards.
 The truth is that you can easily find a much cheaper used GPU from a previous generation but is it worth it?

-Before buying, you should first contemplate the benchmarks and additional specifications.
-For example, if you consider buying NVIDIA’s GTX 1080 Ti over an RTX 2070, it would be a better option to choose the newer card, mainly due to its revolutionary ray-tracing capabilities.
+Before buying, you should first contemplate the benchmarks and supplementary specifications.
+For example, if you consider buying NVIDIA’s GTX 1080 Ti over an RTX 2070, it would be a better option to choose the newer card, mainly due to its groundbreaking ray-tracing capabilities.

 However, with the hype of this new generation, the RTX 2080 Ti is rapidly losing popularity, and its price will only lower as time goes by, while the cost of the RTX 3060 Ti will likely remain steady until the next generation arrives, presumably around the end of 2022.

-This applies not only to generational leaps, since you can achieve a similar outcome through the mid-generation upgrade.
+This applies not only to generational leaps, since you can attain a similar outcome through the mid-generation upgrade.

 The Cons Of Buying A Used GPU

-As with any other secondhand item, there are inherent risks and some things that you might need to gamble on.
-A vital note here is that there is a difference between fixable and irreparable problems.
+As with any other secondhand item, there are inherent risks and some things that you might need to wager on.
+A crucial note here is that there is a difference between fixable and irreparable problems.

 Saggy PCB